 If you do not have the required experience or competencies, you will need to gain these before we can accept you onto the course.

-We currently offer three ways of studying to become a Retrofit Coordinator:
+We currently offer four ways of studying to become a Retrofit Coordinator:

-3) Fast-Track Learning – This method combines eLearning and Blended to help you achieve the diploma in a condensed timeframe of 4-6 months.
+4) Fast-Track Learning – This method combines eLearning and the Bootcamps to help you achieve the diploma in a condensed timeframe of 4-6 months.
 You will learn in cohorts (small groups of up to 12) for your expert-led sessions, and will benefit from peer support in addition to your online mentor.

 For more information on the course and how to study, visit our Level 5 Diploma page.

-You can attend the Virtual Bootcamp sessions at any time during the course (dates permitting).
+You can attend online or classroom Bootcamp sessions at any time during the duration of your course (dates permitting).
 However, it would facilitate your learning if you completed Modules 1 and 2 before attending the Bootcamp sessions.

 The Level 5 Diploma is the only qualification you will need to become a Retrofit Coordinator and be able to join one of the TrustMark accreditation schemes.